chainpatrol/proposals/proposals/site-allowed-contracts.md

 We chose to limit the scope of the spec to just the `networkId` and `contractId` to make it easier to agree on the core concept of the list and make the first version easier to implement and adopt.

-Future versions may have more details on the each contract, such as which function calls are expected, similar to the [Yearn Allowlist](https://medium.com/iearn/yearn-allowlist-71757d4e3cf4).
+Future revisions may have more details on each contract, such as which function calls are expected, similar to the [Yearn Allowlist](https://medium.com/iearn/yearn-allowlist-71757d4e3cf4).

 # References